the-turing-way/the-turing-way/book/website/index.md

 (welcome-community)=
 ## Join _The Turing Way_

-Our mission is to empower researchers and data scientists worldwide, spanning academia, industry, government, and the public, providing the information and practices they need at every stage of their journey.
+Our goal is to provide individuals and organizations in academia, industry, government, and the public sectors the information they need to ensure that their projects are easy to reproduce and reuse.

-Together, we're building a shared understanding for everyone's responsibility for reproducibility in data science, making sure that the projects we work on are responsible, reproducible and easy to reuse.
+We encourage all stakeholders in data science to utilise _The Turing Way_ to understand their roles and responsibilities for reproducibility.

 **What Awaits You**